-I focus on white-collar criminal defense work and civil litigation defense.
-Basically, if you get indicted or sued, I can help.
-You can find out all the details about my law firm on the firm’s website here.
+We focus on white-collar criminal defense work and civil litigation defense.
+Basically, if you get indicted or sued, we can help.
+You can find out all the details about the law firm on the firm’s website here.

 My first trial ever was a death penalty resentencing trial.
 We lost.
 Horribly.
 That case shook my faith in the justice system.
 My second trial was a three-week health care fraud trial.
 We won.
 So, I’ve seen the justice system work by protecting a truly innocent person.
 And I’ve seen the justice system fail by punishing someone unfairly.
 As a criminal defense lawyer, I’ve come to accept that it’s an imperfect system.
 The best I can do as a lawyer is work relentlessly to protect my clients from its unfair and imperfect elements.

 If you want to know a bit more about me, I live in Washington, DC– in the city proper, not in the suburbs.
 My husband is a lawyer for the Department of Justice.
 (It’s ok, I love him anyway).
 We have two wonderful sons who keep us busy in our off hours with baseball games, crew regattas, and barely-controlled mayhem.
-In my spare time, I love to bake and read.
-I take Metro to work every day, cheer on the Baltimore Ravens and Washington Nationals (2019 UPDATE: WORLD SERIES CHAMPION WASHINGTON NATIONALS!) and read way too many legal blogs.
-Also, full disclosure: I was on the Math Team in high school.
+I take Metro to work every day, cheer on the Baltimore Ravens and Washington Nationals (2019 UPDATE: WORLD SERIES CHAMPION WASHINGTON NATIONALS!), and read way too many legal blogs.
+I prefer one space after a period and the Oxford comma.
+I was on the Math Team in high school.
 Go ahead, make fun of me, but mathletes rule.